gchq/stroom-docs/content/en/community/documentation/style-guide/additional-elements.md

 ## Links

-Links can be added using either standard markdown link syntax or using a Hugo shortcode.
+While links can be added using standard markdown link syntax you should use Hugo shortcodes to add them.
-The advantage of the shortcode is that hugo will check for broken links when building the site so there are preferred.
+The advantage of the shortcode is that Hugo will check for broken links when building the site.

-Links to external sites, i.e. on the internet, should have ` (external link)` appended to the link title.
-This makes it clear to readers which links are local and which are external and therefore possibly not available if there is no access to the internet.

 ### External links